What Your Dreams Are Trying To Tell You

 "Patrick McNamara, a neurologist at Boston University School of Medicine and the graduate school of Northcentral University in Prescott Valley, Ariz., “the limbic part of the brain—the emotional part—gets highly activated while the dorsal lateral prefrontal cortex, the executive part of the brain, is under-activated.
 So the kind of cognitions we experience during dreams are highly emotional, visually vivid, but often illogical, disconnected and sometimes bizarre."

-Mediate for at least 5 minutes daily.
-Amongst other things this will help de-clutter your mind so that you are able to remember your dreams more clearly.
+Meditate for at least 5 minutes daily.
+Amongst other things, this will help de-clutter your mind so that you are able to remember your dreams more clearly.

 Get a diary and use it as your dream journal.
-Ideally a day a page and small enough to fit by your bed or somewhere easy to reach from bed.
+Ideally a day a page, and small enough to fit by your bed or somewhere easy to reach from bed.
 As soon as you wake up write everything that you can remember from your dreams.
 The more you start doing this the more you will find you remember.
-Write about what happened in your dreams but also any different feelings that you where experiencing.
-Try to highlight key symbols or objects and also take notice of what position you held at different parts in the dream i.e where you watching something unfold as a third person, where you the bad guy, did your roles switch at any point.
+Write about what happened in your dreams but also any different feelings that you were experiencing.
+Try to highlight key symbols or objects and also take notice of what position you held at different parts in the dream i.e were you watching something unfold as a third person, were you the bad guy, did your roles switch at any point.

 Set aside around 30 minutes a week to analyse your dreams.
 Write down word associations you have with the events and symbols in your dreams.
 Be as personal as possible rather than thinking of associations in general.
 Consider what the object or event means personally for you.
 Look for patterns, it may take you a few months of using the dream journal before you start to notice particular themes or events that keep reappearing.
 The patterns will show you your core beliefs and emotional needs.